rdivyanshu/rdivyanshu.github.io/mds/2023/04/next-permutation-in-dafny.md

   }
 ~~~

-Complete proof of third postcodition is listed below.
+Complete proof of third postcondition is listed below.
 Proof uses case analysis on index used in `greater` predicate.
 There are three cases to consider.
 If `k` is less than `i-1` then `arr[..k] == res[..k]` and `arr[k] == res[k]`.
 It is easy to prove `greater(res, m)` from these facts.
 In fact Dafny is able to do it automatically.
 Case when `k` is greater than
 `i-1` is impossible which we show by proving false.
 Observe that `m[k]` should be in `multiset(m[k..])` hence in `multiset(arr[k..])`.